BurntCaramel/mortgage-brokers-landing/README.md

 - **Be found online:** A powerful SEO boost so prospective clients can find you easily on Google. — _Mortgage brokers probably have no idea how to be found in Google, so it’s worth touting this as a strength._
 - **Quick for clients:** Reviews take minutes to fill out, and there’s no limit to how many you can request. — _Emphasises how quick the workflow is, and that it’s unlimited which may help understand the value when they come to see the price in the checkout.

+## Metrics

+- The brief stated high time on page being the priority.
+For this reason, I design the reviews carousel which brings the person’s actual reviews to be showcased at the top of the page.
+I believe most people would spend a decent amount of time to see what has been said about them.
+You could measure each click through the slider to get a sense of how engaging it is, and to whom.
+Additional features like sharing could be added to make it even more engaging.
+- The metrics would require an integration with your specific analytics tools, so I have not implemented any code here.

 ## Angular

 - There are two services for each of the APIs: `AgentsService` and `ReviewsService` that call out to their respective APIs.
 I use the built-in proxy of `ng` using a `src/proxy.conf.json` file.
 This was required to perform the `POST` request to the reviews API.